javascript-tutorial/en.javascript.info/1-js/02-first-steps/15-function-basics/article.md

 ```
 Both of these approaches were commonly used before additional methods for default parameters were added to JavaScript.

-Modern JavaScript engines support the [nullish coalescing operator](info:nullish-coalescing-operator) `??`, it's better when most falsy values, such as `0`, should be considered "normal":
+Modern JavaScript engines support the [nullish coalescing operator](info:nullish-coalescing-operator) `??`, it's better when most falsy values, such as `0`, should be considered as a "normal" values:

 ```js run
 function showCount(count) {